salmmanfred/ccdb/readme.md

 v0.4.0: Physics and collision  DONE
 v0.5.0: Loading of ascii sprites from file  DONE
 v0.6.0: Key input rework  DONE (+ some rework to the acore(IT works allot better))
-v0.7.0: Rework of variable names and function names  DO v0.8.0: No plans
-v0.9.0: Getting the code ready for 1.0.0
+v0.7.0: Rework of variable names and function names  DONE v0.8.0: Adding a way to load in a folder  DONE v0.9.0: Getting the code ready for 1.0.0
 v1.0.0: No plans